AmitProspeed/DS-project/P2P-file-sharing-master/README.md

-# P2P-music-sharing
+# P2P-file-sharing
-This is a networking project where i make a peer to peer network to share files among peers
+In this project, a peer to peer network is established to share files among peers

 The application is developed using python3